top of page

 The Food and Drug Administration (FDA), which is the agency responsible for assuring that foods are properly labeled, does not define or regulate the use of the term "natural."

-It does have a longstanding informal policy which says that ingredients derived from a natural source may carry the claim natural if "nothing artificial or synthetic has been included in, or has been added to, it that would not normally be expected to be in" that ingredient.
+It does have a longstanding informal policy that says ingredients derived from a natural source may carry the claim natural if "nothing artificial or synthetic has been included in, or has been added to, it that would not normally be expected to be in" that ingredient.

-However, the policy is not clear, misleading, and cause confusion.
+However, the policy is not clear, misleading, and causes confusion.
 In the FDA's view, natural sweeteners may be refined, highly processed, and even synthetic copies of sweet components of plants.

 Organic By USDA